Ireland and World War I: 36th Division

 The 36th (Ulster) Division was a K6 Army Group division of Lord Kitchener's New Army formed in September 1914.
 Originally called the Ulster Division, it was made up of members of the Ulster Volunteer Force who formed thirteen additional battalions for three existing Irish regiments; the Royal Irish Fusiliers, the Royal Irish Rifles and the Royal Inniskilling Fusiliers.
 The division served on the Western Front for the duration of the war.
 Its insignia was the Red Hand of Ulster.

 The division was authorised on 28 October 1914.
 It was based on the formation and membership of the Ulster Volunteer Force to which a London-based artillery unit was added.
 It contained men from all nine counties of Ulster.

 After training moved to France early October 1915.
-The 36th was one of the few divisions to make significant gains on the first day on the Somme in July 1916, when it attacked between the Ancre and Thiepval against a position known as the Schwaben Redoubt, according to military historian Martin Middlebrook.
+The 36th, under Major General Oliver Nugent, was one of the few divisions to make significant gains on the first day on the Somme in July 1916, when it attacked between the Ancre and Thiepval against a position known as the Schwaben Redoubt, according to military historian Martin Middlebrook.
 During the Battle of the Somme the Ulster Division was the only division of X Corps to have achieved its objectives on the opening day of the battle.
-This came at a heavy price, with the division suffering in two days of fighting, 5,500 officers and men, killed, wounded or missing.
+This came at a heavy price, however, with the division suffering, in just two days of fighting, 5,500 officers and men, killed, wounded or missing.

 War correspondent Philip Gibbs said of the division, ‘'Their attack was one of the finest displays of human courage in the world'’.
 Of nine Victoria Crosses awarded to British forces in the battle, four were given to 36th Division soldiers.
 The division's other battle engagements included: the Battle of Cambrai, Battle of Messines, Battle of Ypres (1917), Battle of Ypres (1918), Battle of Courtrai, Battle of the St Quentin Canal.

-The 36th (Ulster) Division, on the other hand, had a variable performance and after it was badly cut-up and collapsed during the March 1918 Spring Offensive, the division in this case was reorganised and its battalions brought up to strength.
+The 36th (Ulster) Division, on the other hand, had a variable performance and after it was badly cut-up and collapsed during the March 1918 spring offensive, the division in this case was reorganised and its battalions brought up to strength.

-Both the 16th and 36th Divisions had also lost much of their original character by the end of the war.
+Both the 16th and 36th divisions had also lost much of their original character by the end of the war.
 According to David Fitzpatrick, "Eventually heavy casualties and insufficient recruitment ensured that all three Irish Divisions were restocked with British recruits and effectively dismembered".